braidn/Knowledge-Repo/AngularTwoJs.md

 * This is done using the `directives: [DirectiveComponent]` property to the parent components.
 * It is always a good thing to try and isolate data structures from the component code.
 * Just like with most MVC structures, we want to move most of the logic out of components and into class/models
+* An *ngFor directive can be used to create multiples of the component in it's declaration.

+#### Inputs or 'Props'

+* Inputs that are passed to a component from its' parent.
+* written like: `<componentName [inputName]="value">`
+* The name goes into the component definition, not the class.
+  * These are arrays so a component can be passed any # of inputs.

 ### Debugging